Or go to our Shopify Theme Detector directly

 Final Word: How to Recover from a Google Penalty on Shopify

 Google penalties can happen.
 And if it does, you want to recover as quickly as possible.
 Follow the steps above to ensure that you’re not wasting opportunities by making sure you appear in your customers’ searches.
-And remember to always use a good SEO app like this one here.
+And remember to always use a good SEO app like this one here, these can help you improve your meta tags and other SEO aspects.